What is a Tatami bed?

 By Jonathan 3 October 2019

 In a world full of new trends and fashions, we see that some of these are actually previous trends returned.
 The Tatami mat happens to be traditional in the Japanese culture and is a different style from the Western beds most commonly known.
-The Westernized “tatami bed” provides a small raised support to these mats in a frame, but very low to the ground. .
+The Westernized “tatami bed” provides a small raised support to these mats in a frame, but very low to the ground.
 In this article we will discuss what a Tatami bed is, as well as it’s many benefits.

-The Tatami style bed is typically a Japanese bed frame with insets for Japanese tatami mats to be inserted.
-The Tatami mats actually have roots in nobility and formal military reception rooms, but since the 17th century have been used by “commoners” as well.
-They have now become of a contemporary style to use in a home which relishes in the simplicity of the Japanese minimalist style.
+Tatami mats actually have roots in nobility and formal military reception rooms, but have been used in wider settings since the 17th century.
+They have now become a contemporary style to use in a home which relishes in the simplicity of the Japanese minimalist style.
 You can even consider pairing your Tatami bed with something like Buckwheat hull pillows for an extra dose of sustainable comfort.

 What are the benefits of a Tatami bed?